© 2022 GOECO | All rights reserved

 Hatching Season (45-75 days after nesting)

-In addition to the regular tasks, volunteers will feed and treat the hatchlings until they are strong (8-12 months).
+Besides the regular tasks, volunteers will feed and treat the hatchlings until they are strong (8-12 months).
 Releases are scheduled for those hatchings each Friday.

-A typical day: After a light breakfast you will head out to work on a specific project at the sanctuary.
-After a few hours you will have lunch and a bit of time to rest.
+A typical day: After a light breakfast, you will head out to work on a specific project at the sanctuary.
+After a few hours, you will have lunch and a bit of time to rest.
 The afternoon is will be spent with the community.
 By 5:00 PM, you are back at the project to check on the turtles before dinner.

 You must be back at your accommodations before 10:30 PM Monday to Friday.

 Holidays: While the project remains open throughout the year, activities and volunteer schedules may vary on the holidays.
-The educational awareness classes, where volunteers conduct outreach to local schools, does not take place during school holidays.
+The educational awareness classes, where volunteers conduct outreach to local schools, do not take place during school holidays.
 For specific dates, please consult with our placement coordinators.

-Internet: WiFi is available throughout the accommodations.
+Internet: Wi-Fi is available throughout the accommodations.

 Laundry: There are laundry facilities on the island.